Der-Zauberer/ServerSystemPlugin/README.md

 ```

 ### Players
 A player is identified by this UUID if he change his name.
-For easier editing the actual name is saved to to config.
+For easier editing the actual name is saved to to configuration.
 The player can add to a permission group (more information at "Groups").
 The player can also have own permissions, which are independent from groups.
 The group player does always exist, even if not defined in the groups section.
 It is the default group for new players.

 ```json
 players: